 On this episode of the Real Happy Mom Podcast, I am talking to Cheryl.
 Cheryl is a wife and mother of two little ones.
-She is also a stay at mom home.
+She is also a new stay at home mom.

 Cheryl recently became a stay at home mom within the last four months after wanting to spend more time with her sons.